-I am delighted to join such an outstanding university as Illinois Institute of Technology.
+I am delighted to be part of such an outstanding university as Illinois Institute of Technology.

-As you may know, for the last 10-plus years I have served as the McCloskey Dean of Engineering at the University of Notre Dame.
+Before coming to Illinois Tech I served as the McCloskey Dean of Engineering at the University of Notre Dame.
 And before that I was fortunate to have the opportunity to teach and do research in chemical engineering at North Carolina State University for nearly 25 years.
 Throughout that time, and throughout my travels across the nation and around the world, I have had many opportunities to learn about—and from—Illinois Tech’s many talented faculty, students, and alumni.

 Part of what makes Illinois Tech so special is its ongoing mission to bring the promise of science, technology, engineering, and professional education to all people, especially those who are the first in their families to go to college, and to the most underserved.
 We were founded on that mission nearly 130 years ago, and we continue to meet that mission each day.
 Our graduates consistently lead the state in earnings, we are second in the nation in overall economic mobility among selective universities, and our alumni continue to create solutions for some of the world’s most pressing and important challenges.